-You may already be familiar with vital safety improvements like wider walkways, ramps, stairlifts, and walk-in tubs.
+You may already be familiar with vital safety improvements like wider walkways, ramps, stairlifts, improvements from residential roofing contractors, or walk-in tubs.
 But you should also focus on comfort improvements like memory foam mattresses, water pillows, and chairs and recliners designed with mobility and comfort in mind.
 Though you may think of these things as luxuries now, you may begin to find that they become essential as you grow older.

 Key comfort improvements can make your life more enjoyable, of course, but they can also make you healthier.
 A good night’s sleep is vital to your health, and comfortable chairs and beds will keep painful pressure points at bay.
 Plus, you’ll be more likely to move around and exercise if you’re less stiff, tired, or afflicted by aches and pains.
 Comfort isn’t just about luxury: It’s about maintaining health, mobility, and an active lifestyle.
 Invest in it!